-Use the Change Password / Key configuration form in the Administration section of the main menu to change your password or key used to log into the device; see Figure 94.
-Enter the new password in the New Password field, and confirm the password using the Confirm Password field.
+Use the Change Password / key configuration form in the Administration section of the main menu for changing your password used to log on the device.
+Enter the new password in the New Password field, confirm the password using the Confirm Password field, and press the Apply button.
+Characters for the password are not restricted.